 Óstan Radharc Na Céibhe

-Located 11 kilometres off the North West coast, Tory Island is a unique place to visit.
+Located 11km off the North West coast, Tory Island is a unique place to visit.
 Travellers wishing to spend the night can find a comfortable stay, traditional hospitality and good food and drink at the Óstan Radharc Na Céibhe.

-Tory Island, County Donegal is situated 11 kilometres off the North West Coast of Ireland.
+Tory Island, County Donegal is situated 11km off the north west coast of Ireland.
 The people of Ireland regard Tory Island as being the jewel in the crown of islands off the coast of Ireland.
 Visitors to Tory Island and especially Óstan Radharc Na Céibhe have said the experience is traditionally Tory.

-Sean and Patricia Doherty warmly welcome you to their family owned and managed Óstan Radharc Na Céibhe, Tory Island's premier entertainment, accommodation and food venue.
+Sean and Patricia Doherty warmly welcome guests to the family owned and managed Óstan Radharc Na Céibhe, Tory Island's premier entertainment, accommodation and food venue.
 Facilities include 12 ensuite bedrooms, free WiFi in reception area, tea making facilities and TVs on request